Jkierem/jazzi/API.md

 ## Functor

 Defines a structure that can be mapped over a given function without leaving the context of the functor meaning that the map operation always returns the same type variant and remains in the same context.
 Requires the definition of trivial cases and identity cases if the default implementation wants to be used.
+The overrides are taken from `fmap` key of overrides

+- Definitions:
+    - trivials: string[]
+    - identities: string[]
+- Overrides:
+    - fmap: object

 | method | description |
 | ------ | ----------- |